Vienna Nightrow: Vienna Nightrow 2013

 Vienna Nightrow was held on Saturday, 29 June 2013 for the third time.

-37 coxed eights from Belgium, Germany, Italy, Croatia, Poland, Slovakia, Slovenia, Hungary and Austria started.
-Next to the coxed eights there competed twelve corporate teams.
+37 eights from Belgium, Germany, Italy, Croatia, Poland, Slovakia, Slovenia, Hungary and Austria started.
+Next to the eights there competed twelve corporate teams.
 In 2013 there had been a cooperation with the University of Vienna at the Vienna Nightrow, so next to the club eights there competed five teams of universities of Europe.